Muterra/doc-golix/golix_overlay_standard_proposals/GOSP2.md

 **Goals:**

-1. Once the container's MUID is known, the private keys contained within should be accessible through a single password
+1. Once the container's GHID is known, the private keys contained within should be accessible through a single password
 2. The container file must, on its own, be heavily resistant to brute-force cracking attacks
 3. For usability reasons, a single container should enclose all three private keys.